MCEngine-Engine/artificialintelligence/README.md

 # ℹ️ Information

-This repository was created as an example for using [`ArtificialIntelligence`](https://github.com/MCEngine/artificialintelligence) 🤖✨
+This repository was created for use with the [`ArtificialIntelligence-API`](https://github.com/MCEngine/artificialintelligence-api) as a plugin. 🤖🔌